githubyama/CapGemini-1/Database/Chinook/03/Solution-not all.md

 Alternative, if we are not certain the name of the artist is unique:

-	select top 10 with ties Count(*) NrOfAlbums, Artist.Name from Artist
-	join Album on Artist.ArtistId=Album.ArtistId
+	select top 10 with ties Count(*) NrOfAlbums, Artist.Name from Artist join Album on Artist.ArtistId=Album.ArtistId
     group by Artist.ArtistId, Artist.Name
-	order by NrOfAlbums desc, Artist.Name
+	order by NrOfAlbums desc

 Alternative with a subquery